Sarwanand Koul Premi

 Sarwanand Koul Premi, also spelled Sarvanand Kaul Premi (2 November 1924 – 1 May 1990), was a Kashmiri poet, journalist, research scholar, Gandhian, social reformer and independence activist living in Jammu & Kashmir, India.
-Along with his young married son, Verinder (27), he was kidnapped and executed by Islamic terrorists in 1990.
+Along with his young married son, Verinder (27), he was kidnapped, tortured and killed by Islamic terrorists in 1990.

-Early life and education

-Sarwanand was the son of Gopi Nath Koul and Omravati Koul, who were members of the Kashmiri Pandit family of Soaf-Shali (ancient Sanskrit name: Supt-Shaleshwar) village in Kashmir's Anantnag district.
-They were a farming family and used to live in the village of Sof-Shali, near the Kokarnag tourist area in the Anantnag District of Kashmir.
-Premi's father was the first matriculate to receive further education.

-After his initial schooling, Premi was admitted to mission High School in Anantnag where from he passed his Matriculation in 1939 and enrolled in Punjab University, Lahore.
-Later, he obtained his B.A. and Hon's in Hindi(Prabhakar) from Punjab University, M.A. and B.Ed. degrees from Jammu and Kashmir University.
-From 1942 to 1946, he worked underground for the Quit India Movement and was arrested six times during this period.

 For a few years he worked for the Village and the Khadi Industries Board (a state enterprise) as well as the Industries Department of Punjab.
 He returned to Kashmir and joined the education department of Jammu and Kashmir as a teacher from 1954 to 1977.